imbricate/imbricate.io/index.md

 # Imbricate.io

 Imbricate is a framework to build document storage and sharing platform.
+With Imbricate, we provides a way to manage your documents that you have full control with your data, and how what platform, interface you want to using them.

 ## Quick Start